 The Aim

-Our registered carers see disability as another characteristic of human culture and as not a problem.
+Our registered carer workers see disability as another characteristic of human culture and as not a problem.

-Clients can take part in social activities and not be excluded due to their carer’s time constraints.
+Care-receivers can take part in social activities and not be excluded due to their carer worker’s time constraints.

 More about Greenway Care Connect